-DATAMAN-448PRO2 is a super fast universal 4x 48-pindrive concurrent multiprogramming system designed for high volume production programming with minimal operator effort.
+DATAMAN 448PRO2AP is the core for automated programmers and automatic test equipments (ATE).
+It is super fast universal 4x 48-pindrive concurrent multiprogramming system designed for high volume production programming.
+DATAMAN 448PRO2AP is an industrial version of DATAMAN 448PRO2.
 The chips are programmed at near theoretical maximum programming speed.
-Using build-in in-circuit serial programming (ISP) connectors the programmer is able to program ISP capable chips in-circuit.
+Using build-in ISP connectors the programmer is able to program ISP capable chips in-circuit.